GeorgeStyl/Missing-Migrants-2020/README.md

 This project was developed as part of a university assignment.
 It processes a CSV file containing data about missing migrants and extracts useful information such as:

-- Total number of deaths
+- Total number of deaths (either for women, men, or children)
 - Causes of death

 ## Features